 Marking 2017 as the 70th anniversary of Indian independence, Metal - in partnership with Warp Records, Barbican Centre, and Boiler Room; plus Indian partners Wild City and What About Art? - present Different Trains 1947.

-Different Trains 1947 is a collaboration between music artists Actress (Ninja Tune), Jack Barnett (These New Puritans), Indian music producer Sandunes, and filmmakers/artists Iain Forsyth & Jane Pollard, who will perform a new audiovisual composition in response to the events of 1947.
+Different Trains 1947 is a collaboration between Ninja Tune's Actress, Jack Barnett (These New Puritans), Indian music producer Sandunes, and filmmakers/artists Iain Forsyth & Jane Pollard, who will perform a new audiovisual composition in response to the events of 1947.

 Though the performances will comprise entirely new work, as a primary source of inspiration the composers have considered the conceptual and formal framework of Different Trains (1988) by the genre-defining minimalist composer Steve Reich.

-Archival film footage from the period will weave through the performances, along with audio interviews - collected in both India and the UK - from those who lived through this dynamic period of history, as a means distilling the larger story of Indian independence.
+Archival film footage from the period will weave through the performances, along with audio interviews - collected in both India and the UK - from those who lived through this dynamic period of history, as a means distilling the larger story of 1947 through memories of train travel.

 The piece will then be presented at Barbican Hall London (1st October 2017) and Magnetic Fields Festival, within the grounds of a 17th Century palace on the edge of the desert in Rajasthan in India (15th-17th December 2017), creating a truly epic international showcase for this new commission, with Boiler Room streaming one of the events as a live global broadcast.